 - Measure M30: MBC will continue working partnerships with KCC, Sustrans and the Maidstone Cycling Forum to ensure that walking and cycling initiatives are promoted and supported in Maidstone.
-An updated cycle strategy for the town is to be developed. - Measure M31: MBC will encourage their employees to consider the use of bicycles in their daily duties by providing cycle usage mileage. - Measure M32: MBC will continue to work with KCC and transport providers to support and promote increased uptake of public transport modes.
+An updated cycle strategy for the town is to be developed. - Measure M31: MBC and KCC will encourage their employees to consider the use of active transport (e.g. walking and cycling) in their daily duties by providing incentives, such as walking and/or cycle usage mileage.. - Measure M32: MBC will continue to work with KCC and transport providers to support and promote increased uptake of public transport modes.